pcwitz/kollelpgh/README.md

   *  git clone https://github.com/pcwitz/kollelpgh.git

 ###  hosted on heroku
-  *  commit with git
+  *  git push origin master
-  *  git push heroku master
+  *  this will deploy to heroku as well

 ###  use bower for frontend libraries
 ###  use npm for backend libraries